Listen, are you breathing

 CFET has continued to work to better understand how it came to be that Camden, once a prosperous city, has become so overburdened with pollution and to discover ways in which it is possible to work toward improving our air quality.
 The pandemic has only helped to make the importance of this issue more clear.
 As studies have shown , air pollution has been identified as a factor in COVID-19 mortality and so environmental justice communities already suffering from the health effects from decades of pollution from industries surrounding their neighborhoods have another reason to despair during this latest health crisis.
 In continued efforts to give community members a voice in this discussion, we connected a reporter from Grist magazine, who is working on a story about environmental justice, with a long time Camden resident for an interview about how he has been impacted by decades of industry pollution and political neglect in his community.

 Communities like Camden would not suffer from such a burden of pollution if government policy protected citizens from multiple pollution sources being allowed to coexist in the same area.
-That is why this new proposed legislation, the result of many years of organizing and advocacy work through the Ironbound Community Corporation and the NJ Environmental Justice Coalition, is so important.
-It would require any new polluting facilities to conduct a cumulative impact study before being granted a permit for construction.
-Unfortunately this only applies to future permit applications, not to current industry.
+That is why the result of many years of organizing and advocacy work through the Ironbound Community Corporation and the NJ Environmental Justice Coalition is so important.
 This basic level of protection for our most vulnerable communities is long overdue, and more work needs to be done to ensure that our society shares the burden of pollution equally.
 Let’s continue working for a more just future where we can all breathe a little easier.

 About the Grantee